Dawn simulation is possibly one of the easiest ways to improve the quality of your mornings and align your circadian rhythm.

 - Most studies run their dawn simulation for 30 minutes prior to waking followed by an audible alarm, however, studies include an audible alarm only because they need consistent timing.

-- It’s worth noting that some studies used dawn light for 10 minutes all the way up to 90 minutes.
+- Studies used dawn light for 10 minutes all the way up to 90 minutes.
 And various participants found these times preferable.
 So start with 30 minutes, but explore increasing or decreasing this timing to find your preferred setting.

 - It’s worth noting that while some people seemed to get better results from longer dawn periods i.e. 90 minutes, other people experienced severe early awakenings from this same timing.
 You’ll have to experiment to find your Goldilocks zone.